sguiderk/frontend-challenge-v1/README.md

 * Add validation for fields name and gender
 * Add unit test for action addfriend,starred,deletefriend,
 * Add unit test for componontes AddFriendInput,FriendList,Pagination

+## Ux concept

+* I've adapt a font size & icon size for providing the Typography concept
+* I've put the add friend button & field validation for name & gender , however the users can use the application with effortless due the Usability concept

 ## Screenshot and demonstration of this app